PolyCash/polycash/README.md

 - Set "desktop_mode": false,
 - Delete lines for "only_user_username" and "only_user_password"

+By default, Datachain RPC calls can only be run locally from your node.
+You can allow RPC access from other IPs by adding "rpcallowip" to your datacoin.conf.
+When running a public node be sure to set secure RPC credentials by editing "rpcuser" and setting a secure random string for "rpcpassword" in your /.datacoin/datacoin.conf

 ## Shutting Down Safely

 It's recommended to always stop Datachain before shutting down your node.
 To stop Datachain open a terminal for your polycash-app-1 container and then run this command: